 - If one has attained jhāna/samāpatti/iddhi in recent lives, those people may attain anariya jhāna at any point, many of them even before getting to the Sotapanna Anugāmi stage.
 Others will be able to cultivate Ariya jhāna/samāpatti once reaching the Anāgāmi stage when it becomes possible to remove kāma rāga permanently (not just suppress).

-- However, there is no point in making an effort to attain anariya jhānā/samāpatti/iddhi.
+- However, there is no point in attempting to attain anariya jhānā/samāpatti/iddhi.
 Upon death, all those “attainments” will be gone, and Saṃsāric suffering will still be there if one has not attained any magga phala!

 - We have attained the highest samāpatti many times over in the rebirth process that has no discernible beginning.